 The first collection considers the way in which ideological and cultural assumptions have impacted on our contemporary view of music theatre, focussing in particular on the way that opera’s development as a form and status as an art has inscribed a very particular set of assumptions and expectations about the musical stage that twentieth century developments have had to negotiate.
 In this respect, opera is seen as a defining cultural form and practice whose shadow looms large over the popular and modernising developments of the twentieth and twenty-first centuries.

 Gestures of Music Theatre: The Performativity of Song and Dance (Oxford University Press, 2013).

 There are two principal questions posed through this series of essays: how do song and dance function as physical and material gestures, as dimensions or perhaps sub-sets of music theatre works?
 How might identities be constituted for characters, performers and audiences within and through the song and dance of music theatre?
 The first consideration, through a series of philosophical discussions, engages with music theatre’s substance, function and form; the second, through analyses of those song and dance gestures in a range of music theatre contexts, engages with its reception, effect and affect.

-We will be meeting in Hyderabad, India in 2015.
+We will be meeting at the next IFTR conference in Hyderabad, India, 2015.

 More information will be available soon.

 Marcus Tan (

 Last Meeting: IFTR World Congress, Warwick, UK 2014

 Next Meeting: IFTR Annual Conference, Hyderabad, India 2015